Campusoft/knowledge_base/analytics/powerbi/DAX.md

 Returns a parallel period of dates by the given set of dates and a specified interval.

+## Matematicas

+**FIXED**

+Rounds a number to the specified number of decimals and returns the result as text with optional commas.

+**ROUND**

+Rounds a number to a specified number of digits.

 ## RANKX

 ## Forecasts